AppHouseKitchen/AlDente-Charge-Limiter/README.md

 You can download the app from GitHub: <https://github.com/davidwernhart/AlDente/releases>

 ## Installation Guide
-An installation guide can be found on our website: https://apphousekitchen.com/installation-guide/
+An installation guide can be found on our website:[Installation Guide](https://apphousekitchen.com/installation-guide/)

 ## How to use
 When the installation is finished, enter your desired max. charging percentage by clicking on the 🍝 icon on your menu bar.
 Usually, the operating system will take a minute or two registering the changes, so be patient.
 You can check if it's working by setting the max. percentage to e.g.: 80%.
 After a while, clicking on your battery icon will report "Battery is not charging" if you have more than ≈73% left, even though your charger is connected.
 Notice that in this state, your MacBook is still powered by the charger, but the battery is not charging anymore.